peteryuhang/code-knowledge/the-pragmatic-programmer.md

     ```
   - **Semantic Invariants**:
     - Express inviolate requirements, a kind of "philosophical contract"
-    - Clear, concise, unambiguous statement that’s applicable in many different areas of the system
+    - Clear, concise, unambiguous statement that's applicable in many different areas of the system

 ### Dead Programs Tell No Lies